ajna-finance/subgraph/README.md

 [Ajna](https://www.ajna.finance/) is a non-custodial, peer-to-peer, permissionless lending, borrowing and trading system that requires no governance or external price feeds to function.

-This Subgraph ingests the core Pool contracts used by the Ajna Protocol.
-These contracts can be found [here](https://github.com/ajna-finance/contracts).
+This Subgraph ingests contracts used by the Ajna Protocol.
+Core contracts can be found [here](https://github.com/ajna-finance/contracts).

-This repository doesn't index the GrantFund contract found [here](https://github.com/ajna-finance/ecosystem-coordination).
-That indexing will be handled in a separate repository.
-The PoolInfoUtils contract is also not indexed here, as no events are emitted that can be indexed.

 ## Installation